Chartridge Combined School

 More about our School

 Chartridge is a one form entry school divided into seven classes; Foundation Stage (Reception), Key Stage 1 (Years 1 and 2), and Key Stage 2 (Years 3 to Year 6).
-Each class is taught by one class teacher with a learning support assistant.
 Our maximum admission number for each class is 30.
-Currently we have 213 children on roll.
+Currently we have 212 children on roll.

 The school’s catchment area includes the Parish of Chartridge and the adjacent area of Chesham, north of Penn Avenue.
 The school is fortunate to have large spacious grounds where children have plenty of opportunities to play, explore and learn.
-We offer a large number of after-school and lunchtime extra-curricular activities and clubs; ranging from dance to choir club.
+We also offer a large number of after-school and lunchtime extra-curricular activities and clubs.

 The school day